Skip to main content

 Torque is purpose built with multiple types of components in mind:

-• IaC & automation asset repositories are links from Torque's backend or agent to your existing source control repositories that contain the various IaC and Automation files that Torque will orchestrate including Terraform Modules, CloudFormation Stack templates, Helm charts, Kubernetes Manifest files and folders, Shell scripts, and Ansible playbooks.
+• IaC & automation asset repositories are links from Torque's backend or agent to your existing source control repositories that contain the various IaC and Automation files that Torque will orchestrate including Terraform Modules, AWS CloudFormation](/blueprint-designer-guide/blueprints/cloudformation-grain) Stack templates, Helm charts, Kubernetes Manifest files, Shell scripts, and Ansible playbooks.

 • Torque execution agents (agents) are lightweight, container-based, instances of Torque's execution application.
 Agents communicate with the Torque backend servers to carry out tasks such as deploying environments, retrieving asset information, and cleaning up the environment's cloud infrastructure when the environment ends, and querying cost.
 Torque Agents can only be deployed on top of Kubernetes clusters (managed or unmanaged), while on-prem agents are deployed on Docker.
-Supported cluster providers include Amazon EKS, Microsoft Azure AKS, Google GKE, Oracle OKE, self-managed Kubernetes cluster, and Docker host (on-prem only).
+Supported cluster providers include Amazon Elastic Kubernetes Service, Microsoft Azure Kubernetes Service, Google GCP Kubernetes Engine, Oracle OCI Kubernetes Engine, self-managed Kubernetes cluster, and Docker host (on-prem only).

-• Notification engines are webhooks or connections from Torque to the chat or email platform of your choice, allowing you to automatically notify users of environment lifecycle events (Environment Started/Ended/Finished Provisioning) as well as changes to their environment (Drift/Updates detected, collaborator changes).
-Supported notification channels include Email, Microsoft Teams Channel, Slack Channel, custom webhook.
+• Notification engines are webhooks or connections from Torque to the email or collaboration platform of your choice, allowing you to automatically notify users of environment lifecycle events (Environment Started/Ended/Finished Provisioning) and changes to their environment (Drift/Updates detected, collaborator changes).
+Supported notification channels include Email, Microsoft Teams, Slack, or a custom webhook.

 • IT eco-system integrations (ITSM) are integrations between Torque and IT Service Management platforms that allow Torque to offload approval policies and flows.
 These include ServiceNow and BCM Remedy (coming soon).